Armatoor147/aws-gdpr-guard/README.md

 2. Set up a CI/CD pipeline using Makefile and GitHub Actions to automate testing and ensure code quality.
 3. Manually deployed the library to AWS Lambda, EC2, and ECS to validate compatibility.
 4. Translated the infrastructure into Terraform modules for automated deployments.
-5. Integrated Terraform deployments into the CI/CD pipeline for seamless testing and deployment.

 ## Implementation